Julie Leven on the origins of Shelter Music Boston

 May, 2013: Julie Leven introduced Shelter Music Boston to the audience at the Social Innovation Forum Showcase ~ the first SIF Showcase presentation ever to include live classical music.

 June 2013: Concerts start at the Crittenton Women's Union Hastings House ~ the first Shelter Music Boston concerts for women with young children.

 November 2014: The Massachusetts House of Representatives recognized Shelter Music Boston for "concerts that bring the arts, dignity, and respect to homeless men and women."

 During 2015: welcomed to the rosters of the Massachusetts Cultural Council and the Boston Cultural Council, and performed concerts at Women's Lunch Place.
 We performed our 250th shelter concert!

 In 2016: expanded service to Lifebridge of Salem, providing the North Shore of Boston with shelter concerts.

-In 2017: served the Lowell Transitional Living Center and added the Men's Stabilization Program of Pine Street Inn to our monthly roster.
+In 2017: welcomed to the roster of the National Endowment for the Arts, served the Lowell Transitional Living Center and added concerts at the Men's Stabilization Program of Pine Street Inn.

 In 2018: named our concert series for women in recovery at the Dimock Center the Ilene Beal Concerts for Women in recognition of a $250,000 grant from the Beal Charitable Foundation.
 Piloted concerts for homeless children in partnership with The Boston Philharmonic and the Malden-based organization, Housing Families.